On the toric ideal of a matroid: Abstract

 \section{Abstract}

-Describing minimal generating sets of toric ideals is a well-studied and difficult problem.
-In 1980 White conjectured that the toric ideal associated to a matroid is generated by quadratic binomials corresponding to single element symmetric basis exchanges.
-We prove White{'}s conjecture for strongly base orderable matroids.
+Describing minimal generating set of a toric ideal is a well-studied and difficult problem.
+In 1980 White conjectured that the toric ideal associated to a matroid is equal to the ideal generated by quadratic binomials corresponding to symmetric exchanges.

-Furthermore, we prove for arbitrary matroids a weak version of White{'}s conjecture.
-It asserts that both the ideal associated to a matroid and the one generated by quadratic binomials corresponding to single element symmetric basis exchanges define the same projective scheme.
-In other words their saturations with respect to the ideal generated by all variables are equal.
+We prove White{'}s conjecture up to saturation, that is that the saturations of both ideals are equal.
+In the language of algebraic geometry this means that both ideals define the same projective scheme.
+Additionally we prove the full conjecture for strongly base orderable matroids.